umb-hub/What-A-Capacity-Test/README.md

 Performance analysis can be characterized by several indicators, in this work a web server will be studied using those indicators:

 - *Response Rate (Throughput)*
+- *Elapsed Time*
 - *Latency*
 - *Requests Failed*

 ## Description

-In this work a capacity test, on Apache WebServer connected with a MySQL DataBase, will be runned in following steps:
+A capacity test, on Apache WebServer connected with a MySQL database, will be runned in following steps:

 1. Create a **System Design Architecture** based on container technology, those container will be runned using limited resources to elaborate differents tests